wnfaulkner/2023-11-15-p3-fitforecast/README.md

 - [ ] Include ability for user to view their profile
 - [ ] Include ability for user to edit their location
 - [ ] Include functionality that allows each user to only see their own activity
-- [ ] Include functionality that allows all users to see the same dashboard to encourage "friendly competition"
 - [ ] Include a weather API that displays the current weather on 'Home' screen and 'FITforecast' screen
 - [ ] Include current weather based on user's zip code input
-- [ ] Include a "leaderboard" of all users ranked in descending order by total activity
 - [ ] Include a "suggested work-out" based on current weather
 - [ ] Include ability to log a work-out activity including: name, type, date, indoor v. outdoor, rating, and detail notes
 - [ ] Include a page that displays all of a user's activity